-Obje ectives Cont rols 01 To ensure that development on land adjoining public open space areas does not compromise the public use or amenity of C1 Development does not conflict with any plan of management applying to public land. the land.
-C2 Development does not have an unreasonable impact on the public open space area in terms of: a) overshadowing; b) scale or sense of enclosure; and c) loss of significant views.
-C3 Fencing and landscaping along any common boundary makes a positive contribution to the public open space area.
-O2 To improve opportunities for passive surveillance into public open space areas.
+Obje ctives Contr rols 01 To ensure that development on land adjoining public open space areas does not compromise the public use or amenity of the land.
+C1 Development does not conflict with any plan of management applying to public land. and.
+C2 Development does not have an unreasonable impact on the public open space area in terms of: 6 a) overshadowing; b) scale or sense of enclosure; and c) loss of significant views.
+MDCK C3 Fencing and landscaping along any common boundary makes a positive contribution to the public open space area.
+02 To improve opportunities for passive surveillance into public open space areas.
 C4 Where practical, the building is designed to have an outlook to the adjoining public open space area.
 03 To protect and enhance public access to public open spaces.
 C5 Development does not reduce existing public access to public open space areas.
 When possible, development increases opportunities for public access.